lhypds/pdfmd/README.md

 python main.py -i input.pdf -c
 ```

+- `-c` for enable crop.
+- The output will be a Markdown file with many PNG files.
+- This can be used as generative AI's input.

+Modules

 1. pdfmd.py

 Input file must be single page PDF, if it is multiple pages, it will only process the first page.